unlhcc/hpc-intro/_episodes/12-cluster.md

 ~~~
 {: .output}

-The trailing `.` is a short-hand to represent the current working directory that Lola currently calls `scp` from.
-When inspecting this directory, Lola sees the transferred directory:
+The trailing `.` is a short-hand to represent the current working directory that Nelle currently calls `scp` from.
+When inspecting this directory, Nelle sees the transferred directory:

 ~~~
 $ ls